 For most people, boating may be just a recreational activity.
 But people must understand that boating comes with huge safety responsibilities.
 Also, accidents don’t only happen on roads; they could also happen in water.
 According to American Boating Association, there are more than 4,000 boat accidents reported every year.
 Lack of boat education is the common cause of boating accidents.

-Boating Requirements and Laws
+Boating Requirements and Laws for Boat Safety

-It is important to differentiate the types, uses, and capacity of boats.
+It is important to differentiate the types, uses, and capacities of boats.
 Also, this will help in determining the appropriate sailboat for your boating needs and activities.
 Comprehensive knowledge about boat registration and preventive maintenance is also a plus.